10 animals killed in barn fire at Ohio wildlife park

-The Toledo Blade reports officials captured a loose zebra and a giraffe that escaped.
+Officials captured a loose zebra and a giraffe that escaped, The Toledo Blade reported.

 The cause of the fire is under investigation.
 No humans were injured.